 Kansas has a number of separate pieces of legislation that require you, as a home seller, to make certain disclosures to potential buyers.
 Most broadly, Kansas Stat.
-Ann.
-58-30.106 states that you or your real estate agent must disclose to the buyer: (i) Any environmental hazards affecting the property; (ii) the physical condition of the property; (iii) any material defects in the property; (iv) any material defects in the title to the property; and (v) any material limitation on your ability to perform under the terms of the purchase contract.
+Ann. § 58-30.106 states that you or your real estate agent must disclose to the buyer "all adverse material facts" that you actually know about the property,including:

-Unlike in some states, the legislation in Kansas does not specifically state what areas or aspects of the property require some sort of disclosure.
-While there is no one required disclosure form, the Kansas Association of Realtors has created a sample form that generally covers the information that you should consider disclosing to the buyer.
-Your own real estate agent or attorney may have his or her own form or preferences for making these disclosures.
+Unlike in some states, Kansas law does not specifically state what areas or aspects of the property require some sort of disclosure.
+While there is no one required disclosure form, the Kansas Association of Realtors has created a sample form that generally covers the information buyers will want and expect.

 Both you and the buyer will sign this form, acknowledging that it has been given and received.
-From your perspective, an important purpose of this exercise is to prevent the buyer from coming back to you after the closing and complaining that you never told them that there was a huge hole in the roof.
-Assuming you are honest on the form, you would have mentioned this sort of defect.
+From your perspective, an important purpose of this exercise is to prevent the buyer from coming back to you after the closing and complaining that you never mentioned that there was, for example, a huge hole in the roof.
+Assuming you are honest on the form (or that the hole was visible without an inspection), you would have mentioned this sort of defect.

 Separately, Kansas Stat.
-Ann.
-58-3078a requires that the seller provide a disclosure about the presence of radon gas-- which can be cancerous--to buyers.
+Ann. § 58-3078a requires that the home seller provide a disclosure about the presence of radon gas (which can be cancerous) to buyers.
 This disclosure can be made within the purchase contract itself.

 Also included in the purchase contract must be statutory language about the buyer's ability to find information about registered persons convicted of certain sexual crimes in the area.
 Kansas Stat.
 Ann.
 58-3078 provides the paragraph that must be included, which directs the buyer to the Kansas Bureau of Investigation.

 Finally, Kansas Stat.
-Ann.
-12-6a20 requires that you disclose whether the property is the subject of any "special assessments."
-This essentially means whether or not the property is subject to any particular municipal, county, or state taxes.
-If such assessments exist, you are required to provide the buyer with an approximation of their value (so that there are no nasty surprises after closing).
+Ann. § 12-6a20 requires home sellers to disclose whether the property is the subject of any "special assessments."
+This essentially means whether or not the property owner must pay municipal, county, or state taxes.
+If such assessments exist, you are required to provide the buyer with an approximation of the amount likely to be owed (to avoid nasty surprises after closing).

-Kansas does not have specific statutory language about when exactly disclosures must be made.
+Kansas does not have specific statutory language about when exactly disclosures must be made to the buyer.
 Indeed, the statute specifically allows the radon, sexual convict, and special assessment disclosures to be made within the purchase contract (rather than as separate documents given prior to the signing of the purchase contract).

-You will also notice that the Kansas Association of Realtors sample form asks many more questions than the statute specifically requires.
-You are not legally required to answer every single question; just be aware that a blank space could make a buyer suspicious, and that the statute DOES require you to disclose "any material defects" within your knowledge.
+Also, in filling out the Kansas Association of Realtors sample form, you are not legally required to answer every single question.
+Just be aware that a blank space could make a buyer suspicious, and that the statute DOES require you to disclose "any material defects" within your knowledge.

-You simply want to sell your Kansas house.
-All of these disclosures may seem to make life more complicated, since they force you to confront some potentially value-diminishing aspects of your property.
+All of these disclosures might seem to make life more complicated, since they force you to confront, not to mention reveal to prospective buyers, potentially value-diminishing aspects of your property.
 Why should you be honest in making these disclosures?

-First off, many of the issues with your home may emerge when the buyer does a home inspection, as is common in home sales.
-If the buyer discovers a number of defects that you didn't disclose, then the buyer will presume that you either lied (not good for future negotiations) or that you honestly didn't know about the problem and thus didn't factor them into your list price.
+First off, many of the issues with your home might emerge when the buyer does a home inspection, as is a common condition to closing a home sale.
+If the buyer discovers a number of defects that you didn't disclose, then the buyer will presume that you either lied (which is not good for future negotiations) or that you honestly didn't know about the problem and thus didn't factor them into your list price.
 Either way, the buyer is likely to come back at you with requests for repairs and/or a price reduction.

-Or, if the buyer goes ahead and closes on your home without having discovered the defect, moves in, and then finds all sorts of defects that appear to have existed prior to the sale, you may be on the receiving end of a lawsuit.
+Or, if the buyer goes ahead and closes on your home without having discovered the defect, moves in, and then finds defects that appear to have existed and likely known by the owner prior to the sale, you could be on the receiving end of a lawsuit.
 Not only could the buyer sue you for common law causes of action like breach of contract and fraud, but you might also face liability under Kansas Stat.
-Ann.
-50-626, which covers "Deceptive Practices and Acts."
+Ann. § 50-626, which covers "Deceptive Practices and Acts."
 Buyers have used this statute to litigate against sellers who misled them in their real estate disclosures.